Dodgers vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Betting Records & Stats

-- The Dodgers have won 30 of the 48 games they were listed as the moneyline favorite this season (62.5%).
+- The Dodgers have won 61.2% of the games this season when they were favored on the moneyline (30-19).

-- Los Angeles has a 5-6 record (winning 45.5% of its games) when playing as moneyline favorites of -190 or shorter.
+- Los Angeles has an 8-9 record (winning 47.1% of its games) when playing as moneyline favorites of -165 or shorter.

-- The Dodgers have an implied moneyline win probability of 65.5% in this contest.
+- The Dodgers have a 62.3% chance to win this game based on the moneyline's implied probability.

-- Los Angeles has played in 60 games with a set over/under, and have combined with its opponents to go over the total 34 times (34-24-2).
+- Los Angeles has combined with opponents to go over the total 35 times this season for a 35-24-2 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!